timsayshey/Phonegap-Ratchet-Parse.com-ToDo-Example/README.md

 ### Documentation

 I wish I had time to better comment the code, I will probably do this if demand grows or if someone else wants to take this on, feel free :)

+### Contribute

+I'm an expert at a few things, and a hack at most.
+Feel free to make changes and issue a pull request.